What do Eco-Schools do?

 Where are we at?

-As a school registered with the Eco-Schools programme we are currently on our way to achieving the Bronze award in the Summer term of 2019.
+As a school registered with the Eco-Schools programme we are currently on our way to achieving the Bronze award.
 This means that we have to have completed the first 3 steps of setting up an Eco-Committee, completing and Environmental review and have an Action Plan in place.

 Following the results of our Environmental survey the Eco-committee chose the following three foci for the school’s action plan